 - Employ strategies for integrating pain psychologists into their practices.

-- Better understand strategies for optimal reimbursement and effective communication tools to increase physician and patient buy-in.
+- Identify strategies for optimal reimbursement and effective communication tools to increase physician and patient buy-in.

 - Practical Manual Medicine Techniques to Use in the Office for Cervicogenic Headache and Sacroiliac Pain (401)